YoungWook0533/mujoco_robots_ws/README.md

 ```
 ## Run
 ```
-ros2 launch dyros_robot_controller fr3_controller.launch.py  # see launch directory for more options
+ros2 launch dyros_robot_controller fr3_controller.launch.py  # or any other controllers
 ```